 The thinner a guitar pick, the brighter the sound.
-If you use a thicker picks, you will get mellow and warmer sound.
+If you use thicker picks, you will get mellow and warmer sound.
 As for the pick’s edge, more rounded tip usually sounds mellower.
-If it is more pointed tip, you will get a brighter tone.
+If it is a more pointed tip, you will get a brighter tone.
 Different materials, designs and shapes produce different tones.
 They also play a part in user comfort and playability.

-My advice to you is to buy an assortment of cheaper guitar picks in different materials and thicknesses, and take notes on which produce the sound and projection you prefer.
-Guitar picks are generally cheap investment and you can actually have as much experiment as you can before you stick to your best guitar picks.
+Our advice to you is to buy an assortment of cheaper guitar picks in different materials and thicknesses, and take notes on which produce the sound and projection you prefer.
+Guitar picks are a generally cheap investment and you can actually have as much experiment as you can before you stick to your best guitar picks.